canonical/testflinger/README.rst

 Configuration
 -------------

-Configuration values can be loaded from a file.
-By default, testflinger will look for testflinger.conf in the testflinger source directory.
-If you want to change the location for the configuration file, set the environment variable *TESTFLINGER_CONFIG* to the path of your configuration file.
-If no config file is found, defaults will be used.
+Configuration values are read from environment variables.
+If you prefer to store the configuration in a config file, the config file should be sourced prior to running the server so that the values may still be read from the environment.

 Currently supported configuration values are: